 Mark A. Welsh IV became a director in February 2012 as a result of the HALRES Transaction.
 Mr. Welsh currently serves as a Managing Director of EnCap Investments L.P.
-Mr. Welsh has 12 years of experience in private equity, including seven years with EnCap.
+Mr. Welsh has 13 years of experience in private equity, including nine years with EnCap.
 Prior to joining EnCap, Mr. Welsh served as a financial analyst with The Blackstone Group L.P. and as a Vice President with Adam Corporation.
 Mr. Welsh serves on the board of directors of several EnCap portfolio companies.
 Mr. Welsh received a Bachelor of Business Administration degree in Finance from Texas A&M University, where he was recognized with the Brown-Rudder Award as the outstanding graduate in his class.